In addition to missing friends and family – during this time of year, I miss Maine’s foods – and not just the real “lobstah” with claws.

 Fill a pot half way with water and bring it to a boil.
 Go out in the garden, pick and husk the corn and run like hell to the house.
 If you trip and fall, toss that corn to the pigs and start again.

 This is not much of an exaggeration.
-I don’t turn down a lobstah feed at any time of the year, but the best shore dinners are served with fresh corn on the cob, and are therefore best enjoyed in August and September.
+I don’t turn down a lobstah feed at any time of the year, but the best shore dinners are served with fresh corn on the cob and are therefore best enjoyed in August and September.

 September – October All of the fall vegetables, are delicious in Maine, but my favorite Maine treat is a crisp, tart, fresh apple.
 Cortlands and Macouns were our family’s favorites.
 My mouth is watering.

 Fall – Winter The Maine Bean Suppah.
 First, “supper”, pronounced suppah is the normal evening meal in Maine; “dinner” was served at noon on Sunday, after church.
 Suppah was served at 5 and if you were attending a bean “suppah” at the local church or grange hall, you’d best show up early.
 As this excellent post from Maine says, first you pick your piece of pie, and set it at your place on the table; and then you enjoy an all you can eat feast of Maine Baked Beans, Cole Slaw, various side dishes, brown bread or biscuits, and – in later years – hot dogs.
-Usually all of the food is home-made and delivered to the venue in the afternoon.
-A group of volunteers arrive at the sight early in the morning to cook massive of yellow eye and pea beans in vast pots or casserole dishes.
+Usually, all of the food is home-made and delivered to the venue in the afternoon.
+A group of volunteers arrives at the sight early in the morning to cook massive of yellow-eye and pea beans in vast pots or casserole dishes.
 Daddy made the beans at home, and most Saturday night suppahs in the Huff house were bean suppahs with home-made biscuits.

-We enjoy eating local foods, especially in Trinidad and Grenada, but, on some days I may see something on Facebook, or simply am reminded of the season, my mouth waters, and I begin to crave a food from home.
+We enjoy eating local foods, especially in Trinidad and Grenada, but, on some days I may see something on Facebook, or simply be reminded of the season, my mouth waters, and I begin to crave a food from home.